 When I first started to code, everything I wrote sucked.
-I kept writing code for the first couple of years, but I knew that what I was making wasn't good.
+I kept writing code for the first couple of years, but I knew what I was making wasn't good.
 I would look at good code and wonder why mine wasn't as good.
 As Socrates would say, I know that I know nothing.
 You can realize just how much work is in front of you.
 Most people quit at this stage.

 Ira Glass, the host of This American Life, calls this the Taste Gap.
 Having good taste encourages creatives to create, but the outcomes don't live up to expectations in the first few years.
 That's the gap.
 Nearly every creative feels it.

 Glass's advice to beginners is to keep going.
-He suggests that the best thing you can do is to create a large volume of work.
+He suggests that the best thing you can do is create a large volume of work.
 Keep practicing.
 I know this is good advice because it worked for me.
 I kept practicing my programming, and eventually, I came out the other side.

 Here's the interview transcript of when Ira Glass famously introduced the Taste Gap.